haidaralishaik/Python-based-projects/MIDAS/readme.txt

-                                                       MULTIPLE IMPUTATION USING DENOISING AUTOENCODERS: there are 3 types of datasets: numerical, categorical and, numerical+categorical. each of the dataset is preinduced with missingness. the project is to impute missing values in the data and make a comparision with original data(completed
+                                                       MULTIPLE IMPUTATION USING DENOISING AUTOENCODERS: there are 3 types of datasets: numerical, categorical and, numerical+categorical. each of the dataset is preinduced with missingness. the project is to impute missing values in the data and make a comparision with original data(completed) numerical data is compared using NRMSE formula while, Categorical data is compared using AE formula. both formulae are written in thr program comments.

 Procedure to install all the necessary softwares/packages to run the code successfully: